reitzig/2016_datasciencecoursera_notes/02 R Programming/week1.md

  * Objects can have *names*.
 Access with `names(o)`.
 Use to have self-describing data!

     For atomic values, use `names(o) <- "name"`.
+ * There are lots of conversion functions names `as.X`.

 ### Vectors